Larry Mahan: Rodeo career

 Larry Mahan was born on November 21, 1943, in Salem, Oregon.
 He began competing in professional rodeo at the age of 14.
 He competed in the Rodeo Cowboys Association (RCA) beginning in 1963.
 Said organization would later be renamed the Professional Rodeo Cowboys Association (PRCA) in 1975.
 He won the title of World All-Around Champion for five consecutive years from 1966 to 1970, and a sixth time in 1973.
-His 1973 comeback and competition with Phil Lyne was the subject of the documentary The Great American Cowboy, which won the 1974 Academy Award for Documentary Feature.
+His 1973 comeback and competition with Phil Lyne was the subject of the documentary The Great American Cowboy, which won the 1974 Academy Award for Best Documentary Feature Film.
+In 1973 Mahan was also featured in the book Let 'Er Buck! by Douglas Kent Hall.
+He is pictured with the author on the book's back jacket.

-In the RCA, he competed and regularly won in saddle bronc riding, bareback riding, and bull riding; he was the first to contest three NFR events in one year.
-He was the high money winner in bull riding in 1965, and in 1967 won more than $50,000, the first to achieve that level in a single season.
-In the 1970 season he earned more than $280,000.
-He had a tough decade in the 1970s, winning an all-around title in 1973 but with injuries sidelining him some of the time.
+In the RCA, he competed and regularly won in saddle bronc riding, bareback riding, and bull riding; he was the first to contest three National Final Rodeo events in one year.
+He was the bull riding world champion in 1965 1967.
+During the latter year, he won more than $50,000; the first to achieve that level in a single season.
+In the 1970 season, he earned more than $280,000.
+He had a tough decade in the 1970s, winning an all-around title in 1973, but with injuries sidelining him some of the time.

 Mahan earned six all-around titles, but the last one was not consecutive.
+He quit riding bulls and bareback broncs in 1977, and rode saddle broncs in some choice events for a few more years before officially retiring from rodeo competition.

-His consecutive all-around record of five titles was not surpassed until 1979 when Tom Ferguson won his sixth consecutive title.
-In 1994, Ty Murray broke Mahan's and Ferguson's record of six titles.and tied Ferguson's record of having won six titles consecutively.
+Mahan's consecutive all-around record of five titles was not surpassed until 1979 when Tom Ferguson won his sixth consecutive title.
+In 1994, Ty Murray broke Mahan's and Ferguson's record of six titles and tied Ferguson's record of having won six titles consecutively.
 In 1998, Murray won his seventh title, surpassing both of them and holding the record for all-around titles at seven titles.
 That's when they started calling Murray "King of the Cowboys."
 In 2010, Trevor Brazile won his eighth all-around title, surpassing them all.
 In 2018, Brazile won his 14th all-around title.
-Mahan was also the World Bull Riding Champion in 1965 and 1967.